What is Trade Waste?

 What are my Legal Responsibilities?

 How do I apply for a Trade Waste Permit?
-Complete the Trade Waste Application Form which is located on the right hand side of this page and submit with the relevant documentation to Council.
+Complete the appropriate Trade Waste Application Form from the list below and submit to Council with the relevant documentation.